Classroom Rules and Regulations

 Bringing children or guests to class is not permitted.

 Because classroom security conditions vary from location to location, students should be aware of their surroundings at all times.
 Please check with your local campus staff for any known security issues in the area.
 All security or safety issues and/or incidents should be reported immediately to your instructor or the campus location staff.
 Worldwide Emergency Preparedness Plans are posted in ERNIE.
+Information pertaining to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics may be found on the ERAU-Worldwide website.

 Each instructor is entitled to post and enforce their own late policy.